genebean/sawyer/README.md

 * listens for JSON on `0.0.0.0:6371`, and
 * talks to Redis on `127.0.0.1:6379`.

-It strips these characters from the `Message` field: `\r \n \t` as Windows EventLog places quite a few of these in its output.

 ### In development

 Next up is receiving JSON from sources other than EventLog.
 After that I plan to